ThirstyGit/ecommerce/README.md

 17. You should not be able to checkout if the cart is empty.
 18. Need to give a check that the information are inputed before submitting checkout form.
 20. Need to redo CSS with box-sizing.
+21. If the user is logged in, should not be able to go to login page.